abrownstein2022/express-note-taker/README.md

 ## Usage

-1. Open the app using Express or Heroku https://ch11-express-notes-taker.herokuapp.com
+1. Open the app using Express.
 2. From the landing page, click on the notes page to see a page with existing notes on the left-hand column, plus empty fields to enter a new note title and text.
 3. Press the Save icon to save this info and see it in the left-hand column.
-4. When you click on the Write icon in the top navigation, I see empty fields to enter a new note title and text.
+4. When you click on the Write icon in the top navigation, you see empty fields to enter a new note title and text.
 5. Press the Delete icon to delete a note.

 **Please review to the screenshots below to view the application:**